NunoSilva04/Malenia-BossFight/README.md

 8. Once finished run the command `cmake --build <directory_name>`

 9. The .exe will be located inside the **<directory_name>/Debug folder**.
 For that just navigate all the way until where the **.exe** is located and run the command `bossFight.exe`

+# Disclaimer

+Make sure you have either a PS4 or a PS5 controller